 –Never be afraid to contact your doctor.
 If restless nights are a part of your routine, and not feeling refreshed in the morning is normal for you-it’s not normal.
 Partner with your healthcare provider to make a plan to get the rest you not only deserve, but need.

-Sometimes we as individuals have no problem going to sleep, but it can be our partner that keeps us up at night.
+Sometimes we have no problem going to sleep, but it can be our partner that keeps us up at night!
 As many as half of adults snore sometimes.
 Snoring occurs when air flows past relaxed tissues in your throat, causing the tissues to vibrate as you breathe, which creates those irritating sounds.
 Lifestyle changes, such as losing weight, avoiding alcohol close to bedtime or sleeping on your side, can help stop snoring.
 In addition, medical devices and surgery are available that may reduce disruptive snoring.
 However, these aren’t suitable or necessary for everyone who snores. –mayoclinic.com

 As a respiratory therapist, I have had many patients come to me after their doctor has recommended a sleep study.
 Snoring is not the only indication to seek advice from your doctor to see if you may benefit from a polysomnogram.
-Other issue to consider are:
+Other issues to consider are:

 -Excessive daytime sleepiness (hypersomnia)

 -Loud snoring, which is usually more prominent in obstructive sleep apnea

 -Episodes of breathing cessation during sleep witnessed by another person